Non-Liquid Cellular States

 then we should test whether the increasing exponential degeneracy of the

 is robust against the local perturbation.
-It may be the symmetry breaking degeneracy.
+It may be the symmetry-breaking degeneracy.
 In most cases, this is just the accidental degeneracy not robust against the local perturbation; thus the underlying data of coarse-grained renormalized state is still the same {\bf\emph{{gapped liquid cellular states}}} \cite{Wen2020pri2002.02433}.

-In contrast, there are states do not even allow such comparison, since $\cW'^{}$ and $\t \cW$ may be totally different from the starting $\cW$, again those states can be {\bf\emph{{gapped non-liquid cellular states}}}.
+In contrast, there are states that do not even allow such comparison, since $\cW'^{}$ and $\t \cW$ may be totally different from the starting $\cW$, again those states can be {\bf\emph{{gapped non-liquid cellular states}}}.

-If the outcome state is a {\bf\emph{{gapped liquid cellular state}}}, we can read from the interface tensor $\cW$ to identify the potential corresponding TQFTs (say, 3+1D TQFT, in the case of $\cW$ stands for the 1+1D interface bewteen 2+1D cell TQFTs; the cellular TQFTs can be some dimensional higher than the original TQFTs on the cells).
+If the outcome state is a {\bf\emph{{gapped liquid cellular state}}}, we can read from the interface tensor $\cW$ to identify the potential corresponding TQFTs (say, 3+1D TQFT, in the case of $\cW$ stands for the 1+1D interface between 2+1D cell TQFTs; the cellular TQFTs can be some dimensional higher than the original TQFTs on the cells).

 If the outcome state is a {\bf\emph{{gapped non-liquid cellular state}}}, we can read from the interface tensor $\cW$ to identify the trajectory of fractionalized (anyonic) excitations.
-If certain fractionalized excitations cannot move freely crossing some of interface tensor $\cW$, then this confirms that the excitations have restricted mobility.
-For the excitations having the restricted mobility:\\ $\bullet$ moving only along 2D spatial plane freely, the excitations are known as {\bf\emph{{fractons}}}).
-Moreover, if moving fractionalized excitations, we require to apply a series of operators that generate any {\bf\emph{{fractal}}} structure pattern acting in the configuration of real-space wavefunction, then we can determine this state is a {\bf\emph{{fractons}}}.\\
+If certain fractionalized excitations cannot move freely crossing some of the interface tensor $\cW$, then this confirms that the excitations have restricted mobility.
+For the excitations having the restricted mobility:\\ $\bullet$ moving only along 2D spatial plane freely, the excitations are known as {\bf\emph{{planons}}}.\\ $\bullet$ moving only along 1D spatial line freely, the excitations are known as {\bf\emph{{lineons}}}.\\ $\bullet$ restricted entirely anywhere in the space, the excitations are known as {\bf\emph{{fractons}}}.\\

 Moreover, if there exist \emph{string operators} to move fractionalized excitations and change the ground state to different topological sectors, then we can determine this state is a {\bf\emph{{type-I fracton order}}}.

 If there do not exist any \emph{string operators} to move fractionalized excitations and change the ground state to different topological sectors, then we can determine this state is a {\bf\emph{{type-II fracton order}}} \cite{Vijay2016phm1603.04442}.